How much protein do you need to eat to gain muscle, lose fat and be healthy?

 She now knows that the carbohydrates will represent the remaining calories, that is 1800 – 560 – 450 = 790 calories.

-WARNING : It is not a question of falling into excess of calculation, and you will see later that one can greatly facilitate one's life.
-But, it should help you understand the calculation process.
-Well, if you have trouble with math, forget it 😉
+ATTENTION: This is not to over-calculate, and you will see later that it can be made much easier.
+But, it should help you understand the process of calculating.
+Well, if you have trouble with math, let it go 😉

 Don't confuse protein with meat